Chet2003/Twitter-Stimulator/README.txt

                        through using a file, which is inputted by the user. sortID.c - A source code that contains the function sortID, which sorts the nodes in ascending order, according to their id

-Known limitations:
-An inefficiency exists in searchTweetsByKeyword.c because the function generates subwords that are the same length of keyword.
-Each subword is compared to the keyword, which for text with large lengths can be require a large amount of computational power to complete.

-Future Improvements:
-Improvements that could be made to the assignment in the future involve creating more efficient code, which does not incorporate a large amount of components and variables.
-An additional improvement includes incorporating more informative comments to help improve another individual's understanding of my code.